32 Things You Can Do for Free in Las Vegas

-The main attraction of Downtown Las Vegas is the Fremont Street Experience -- a five block pedestrian mall surrounded by neon lights and marquees.
-Most of it sits underneath a 1,400-foot-long canopy with the world's largest LED screen.
-Dubbed Viva Vision, it underwent a $32-million upgrade last year, utilizing more than 16 million pixels for ultra high-def imagery and trippy 3D effects.
+The main attraction of Downtown Las Vegas is the Fremont Street Experience, a five-block pedestrian mall surrounded by neon lights and marquees.
+Most of it sits underneath a 1,400-foot-long canopy outfitted with the world's largest LED screen.
+Dubbed Viva Vision, it recently underwent a $32-million upgrade, utilizing more than 16 million pixels for ultra high-def imagery and trippy 3D-like effects.
 Themed video shows take place throughout the night, usually on the hour.
-Fremont Street is also known for its live music, but stage performances are currently on hold to discourage lingering crowds during the coronavirus pandemic.
+The Fremont Street Experience also hosts Downtown Rocks, a free concert series by national acts throughout summer and fall.